Wenke-Liu/panoptes/README.md

 | L1path  | The file path to the 10x tile.    |
 | L2path  | The file path to the 5x tile.   |
 | L3path  | The file path to the 2.5x tile.    |

+#### Step 2: Training and evaluation.
+Models are trained from scratch and performance evaluated on the test set previously defined in Step 1.
+For training, Panoptes supports adding a contrastive pre-training step prior to training the classifier:
+  - If the ```--contrastive``` flag is passed to main.py, then a nonlinear 128-dim projection head is attached to the top of the encoder, and first pre-trained to optimize the contrastive loss.
+Thereafter, the projection head is removed and replaced with a Dense prediction layer with size corresponding to the number of class outcomes.
+The weights of the previously pre-trained encoder are not frozen during training of the prediction layer.
+  - By default, not passing the ```--contrastive``` will only train a classification with no contrastive pre-training.